EU ministers to discuss Polish situation again

 The commission gave the Polish government a month to justify the measure.
 Warsaw answered last week that the commission's concerns were "groundless".

-The commission's move to have a discussion, however, doesn't mean that the EU will get closer to the Article 7 procedure.
+The commission's move to have a discussion does not mean that the EU will get closer to the Article 7 procedure.

 "It can be a way to put more pressure on Poland.
 But I think it's also a way to buy time and test the water," a member state source told EUobserver, noting that the discussion will likely be a factual one.